Real-Time Dam Levels

 Water Level Analysis

-The storage situation at Neville Hewitt Weir remains highly stable.
-At 93.9% capacity, the facility is holding 11 GL of water.
+Neville Hewitt Weir is currently maintaining very healthy storage levels.
+At 91.1% capacity, the facility is holding 11 GL of water.
 This volume provides a solid foundation for both urban and agricultural demands across Queensland.

 Catchment & Hydrological Impact

 The Dawson River acts as the primary lifeblood for Neville Hewitt Weir, making it a cornerstone of the North East Coast network.
-Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+Managing the flow from the Dawson River ensures that downstream agricultural zones receive consistent supply.
 The North East Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance